piple70/naruosu_skins/README.md

-# Compimilation of all skins made by my self
+# Compilation of all skins made by my self

 **For download just click on skin name**